sheebavar/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Analaysis of Time Series data using AR, MA, ARIMA models.
+Analysis of Time Series data using AR, MA, ARIMA models.

 1. Loading time series data
 2. Analyse the patterns(year, month, quarter) in the data